manucepeda/OpenCore-Install-Guide/config-HEDT/ivy-bridge-e.md

   * Used for netting personalized secure-boot identifiers, currently this quirk is unreliable due to a bug in the macOS installer so we highly encourage you to leave this as default.
 * **AuthRestart**: NO
   * Enables Authenticated restart for FileVault 2 so password is not required on reboot.
 Can be considered a security risk so optional
+* **BlacklistAppleUpdate**: YES
+  * Used for blocking firmware updates, used as extra level of protection as macOS Big Sur no longer uses `run-efi-updater` variable
-* **BootProtect**: Bootstrap
+* **BootProtect**: None
   * Allows the use of Bootstrap.efi inside EFI/OC/Bootstrap instead of BOOTx64.efi, useful for those wanting to either boot with rEFInd or avoid BOOTx64.efi overwrites from Windows.
-Proper use of this quirks is covered here: [Using Bootstrap.efi](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#preparation)
+Proper use of this quirks is covered here: [Using Bootstrap.efi](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html)
 * **DmgLoading**: Signed
   * Ensures only signed DMGs load
 * **ExposeSensitiveData**: `6`